adlerenno/divsufsort-dna/README.md

     -h                              shows help.
     -i                              input file path.
 Accepted file format is FASTA file (both one line per read and multiple lines per read)
     -o                              output file path for the BWT.
+    -t                              number of threads.
+Only for sais-cli.
+Default is 1.

 ```